facilities master plan

 Athletic facilities do not have a direct correlation with the quantity of students on a campus.
 The amount of space, type of facilities, and number of fields are all dependent on the number and type of sports programs supported by the College.
 These needs are usually above and beyond those for recreation, physical education, and intramural activities.

-Facilities needs for Fort Lewis College are planned in accordance to peer institutions and the College's ability to provide adequate facilities to compete in the National Collegiate Athletic Association sports program.
+Facility needs for Fort Lewis College are planned in accordance to peer institutions and the College's ability to provide adequate facilities to compete in the National Collegiate Athletic Association sports program.
 Student athletes, coaches, and their programs are extremely facility dependent.
 Inadequate facilities become unsafe, and/or cannot support successful programs.
-SInce students prefer to attend schools with the best facilities, the college continually evaluates its standing amongst its peer institutions.
+Since students prefer to attend schools with the best facilities, the college continually evaluates its standing amongst its peer institutions.

 In 2001, Fort Lewis engaged EDAW, Inc. to evaluate our existing outdoor facilities and to develop a Sports Field Master Plan.
 The recommendations of that planning effort were integrated into the overall Facilities Master Plan Update.